adobe/pdf-embed-api-samples/README.md

 # Getting started with the Adobe Document Cloud View SDK

-The Adobe Document Cloud View SDK lets you display PDFs in your website and leverage its power to benefit your users.
+The Adobe Document Cloud View SDK lets you display PDF files in your website and leverage its power to benefit your users.

 ## Prerequisites

-1. Before you can work with the SDK, you must register your application and get Client Id (API Key).
+Before you can work with the SDK, you must register your application and get Client Id (API Key).
 For details, see the "Registering Your Application" section of this guide.

 ## Supported Platforms